-The themes in his book, The Nicest Kids in Town, illustrate how national issues have their roots in local situations, and how nostalgic representations of the past, like the musical Hairspray, can work as impediments to progress in the present.
+Dr. Delmont deftly illustrates how national issues have their roots in local situations, and how nostalgic representations of the past, like the musical Hairspray, can work as impediments to progress for equity in the present.

 This fall’s LOH on Location series is made possible thanks to the generous support of Kevin and Punam Keller.